kingpeter2015/libovmatting/README.md

 # libovmatting
 A C++ library for Background Matting using openvino and deep learning models.<br>

-Now support BackgroundMattingV2, MODNet Model.<br>
+Now support models such as BackgroundMattingV2, MODNet.<br>

 ## Application scenes
 <br>